amonks/run/README.md

 ### Dependencies

 Dependencies are other tasks IDs which should always run alongside this task.
 If a task A lists B as a dependency, running A will first run B.

 Dependencies do not set up an invalidation relationship: if long task A lists short task B as a dependency, and B reruns because a watched file is changed, we will not restart A, assuming that A has its own mechanism for detecting file changes.
 If A does not have such a mechanhism, use a trigger rather than a dependency.

 Dependencies can be task IDs from child directories.
 For example, the dependency "css/build" specifies the task with ID "build" in the tasks file "./css/tasks.toml".

+If a task depends on a "long" task, Run doesn't really know when the long task has produced whatever output is depended on, so the dependent is run 500ms after the long task starts.

 ### Triggers

 Triggers are other task IDs which should always be run alongside this task, and whose success should cause this task to re-execute.
-If a task A lists B as a trigger, and both A and B are running, successful execution of B will always trigger an execution of A.
+If a task A lists B as a dependency, and both A and B are running, successful execution of B will always trigger an execution of A.

 Triggers can be task IDs from child directories.
 For example, the trigger "css/build" specifies the task with ID "build" in the tasks file "./css/tasks.toml".

+It is invalid to use a "long" task as a trigger.

 ### Watch